 - Final Words

-1. Better Balance and Coordination
+1. Better balance and coordination

+The first benefit of lunges is better balance and coordination.
 Lunges are a unilateral exercise; they need you to use one side of your body at a time.
 The unilateral lunging movement aids in improving your coordination.
 It also helps train your proprioceptors.
+Proprioceptors respond to our body’s positions to help us balance.

 Having good balance is essential in life, for many reasons.
 Lunges are an excellent way to increase your stability and coordination skills.

-2. Increased Hip Mobility
+2. Increased hip mobility

-Tight hip flexors and weak glutes are main culprits for hip pain and stiffness.
+Tight hip flexors and weak glutes are the main culprits for hip pain and stiffness.
 Lunges both mobilize your hip flexors and strengthen your glutes.
 They are a great exercise for mobility maintenance and improvement.

-3. Boosted Weight Loss
+3. Boosted weight loss

-Lunges are great addition to any workout geared at weight loss.
+Lunges are a great addition to any workout geared at weight loss.
 Besides the calories burnt, lunges are a perfect exercise for developing lean mass.
 And the higher your levels of lean mass, the more calories you burn, in general!

-4. Improved Core Stability
+4. Improved core stability

 Lunges are very effective in developing core strength and stability.
 They are a quicker way to abs than crunches will ever be!

-We need core strength and stability to be pain free and functional.
+We need core strength and stability to be pain-free and functional.
 This article goes into more detail about why core strength is so fundamental.

-5. Lower Body Shaping and Toning
+5. Lower body shaping and toning

 Lunges are a favorite amongst bodybuilders and bikini babes, alike!

-6. Lower Body Strengthening
+6. Lower body strengthening

-7. Deloading of The Spine
+7. Deloading of the spine

 As the added weight can be in the form of dumbbells by your sides or a kettlebell in one hand, you need not load weight on your back or overhead.
 This allows people with specific back injuries to perform this exercise with minimal risk.